Useful E-Learning Terms

 Also electronic mail, email, or e-mail.
 The system whereby messages are automatically passed from one computer user to another through computer networks.
 You will need to have access to and know how to use email before you begin an online course at BCCC.

 Web Browser software developed by Microsoft.
+Now retired.

 Internet Service Provider, a service, for example AOL, Earthlink, or Comcast, needed by users who are going to access the Internet from home or work.